Serbia, order of White Eagle, Order of Milosh the Great, Order of Takovo, Order of St Sava, Order of Karageorge, Order of Natalie, Serbian medals.

 *SOLD*

 Serbia/Yugoslavia- medal for merit of the Royal House.
 This is the Alexander I type of the medal, 3rd class (silver medal with crown).
 It is of pre 1929 type, hard to establish exact date (it was early in Karageorgevich dynasty though).
-This type was used when the Kingdom was called Kingdom of the Serbs, Croats and Slovenes - so not quite a Yugoslavian time yet.
+This type was used when the Kingdom was called Kingdom of the Serbs, Croats and Slovenes - so not quite Yugoslavian time yet.
 Quite rare medal and scarcely awarded.
 The Medal was conferred upon Royal Household staff for long and faithful service.
-As with all those types medals (not awarded to general public/army), numbers were limited.
+As with all such medals (not awarded to general public/army), numbers were limited.
 Original ribbon has much wear especially around the eyelet.
 Royal crown as suspension.
 King's effigy to obverse with inscription.
-Maker's name below: ''-Kovnica A.D.-'.
+Marked below: ''- Kovnica A.D.-'.
 Reverse of Royal coat of arms with inscription.
 Much silver-plating worn and showing bronze base metal beneath.
 No damage though.
 32mm in diameter.
 Rarely seen medal.
 Item #Ser-3 *SOLD*

 *SOLD*